datacarpentry/semester-biology/syllabus.md

 ### Online Course Evaluation Process

-Student assessment of instruction is an important part of efforts to improve teaching and learning.
-At the end of the semester, students are expectedto provide feedback on the quality of instruction in this course using a standard set of university and college criteria.
-These evaluations are conducted online at https://evaluations.ufl.edu.
-Evaluations are typically open for students to complete during the last two or three weeks of the semester; students will be notified of the specific times when they are open.
-Summary results of these assessments are available to students at https://evaluations.ufl.edu/results.
+Students are expected to provide professional and respectful feedback on the quality of instruction in this course by completing course evaluations online via GatorEvals.
+Guidance on how to give feedback in a professional and respectful manner is available at https://gatorevals.aa.ufl.edu/students/.
+Students will be notified when the evaluation period opens, and can complete evaluations through the email they receive from GatorEvals, in their Canvas course menu under GatorEvals, or via https://ufl.bluera.com/ufl/.
+Summaries of course evaluation results are available to students at https://gatorevals.aa.ufl.edu/public-results/.

 ### University Policy on Academic Misconduct